-These bags have no exterior logo (mine just has my initials).
-Excuse my effusiveness, but that is just so amazing.
+These bags have no exterior logo, though they can be monogrammed.
 Historically, it recalls the old custom suits.
 But in today's brand-obsessed world, when purchases are made first to be shown off, having a product that projects substance from every pore rather than relying on the crutch of a super-sized logo seems so civilized.

 |Rick, Joe, Greg, and Lindy|